 At first glance, the difference between 2D and 3D animation seems simple: one looks flat, the other feels real.
 But those visual qualities have a big impact on how a video communicates.

 Both styles have value, and the right choice depends on your creative goals and budget.
+Understanding animation principles is essential for achieving effective results in either style.

 What Is 2D Animation